pudly/schmopera-hugo/content/articles/voix-humaine.md

 Last year, I saw Groundling Theatre's production of Shakespeare's _Lear,_ in which Seana McKenna played Queen Lear.
 It blew me away.
 A simple change, from King to Queen, had a deep effect on our perception of the title character, especially in relation to the others around them and the world they inhabit.

 I wondered why opera companies didn't seem to be following suit with more dramatic gender swaps.
-That's when I had my idea to experiment with one of my favourite operas: _La voix humaine,_ by composer Francis Poulenc_._ I grabbed a score and the original play by Cocteau and set to research.
+That's when I had my idea to experiment with one of my favourite operas: _La voix humaine,_ by composer Francis Poulenc.
+I grabbed a score and the original play by Cocteau and set to research.
 Once I read more about the lives of Cocteau and Poulenc and how they dealt with their sexuality (Cocteau was quite out, Poulenc was more secretive), I became fascinated with the echoes between their own biographies and the protagonist of _La voix humaine._ People of all genders and orientations have their hearts broken.
 Pain and loss are universal.
 I want to explore what it would be like to peel back the curtain and to see a man, like Cocteau and Poulenc themselves, experiencing this story in 1930s Paris.

 ### What changes about this piece and this character when the protagonist's gender is changed?